Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/03-assembly.md

 ## Assembly Statistics

-As we've just seen, Flye has finished the draft assembly and given us some basic statistics about the size of the assembly.
-Not every assembler will give you this information so we will be using the assembly FASTA file (`assembly.fasta`) and the program [Seqkit](https://bioinf.shenwei.me/seqkit/), but this time with a different command, `stats`, to generate basic statistics.
+Flye gave us basic statistics about the size of the assembly but not all assemblers do.
+We can use [Seqkit](https://bioinf.shenwei.me/seqkit/), but this time with a different command, `stats`, to generate basic statistics.

 ~~~